What Is DTF Printing? A Beginner’s Guide

 -

-Keep work areas clean to avoid contamination or clumps of powder.
+Keep the workspace clean to avoid powder contamination